-U1200 Competitions under Artificial Light
+U1200Competitions under Artificial Light

-- U1200.1 The running of competitions under artificial lights is permitted. - U1200.2 The lighting must meet the following specifications.
-Competitions under artificial light must only be run on courses that are homologated for night competition. - U1200.2.1Courses must meet the lightning standards of the National Ski Areas Association.

-Lighting should be as uniform as possible so that excessively bright and dark areas may be avoided. - U1200.2.2The lights must be placed so that the light does not alter the topography of the course.
+- U1200.1 The running of competitions under artificial lights is permitted. - U1200.2 The lighting must meet the following specifications. - U1200.2.1Courses must meet the lightning standards referenced by the National Ski Areas Association: Illuminating Engineering Society of North America, RP-6-01 Sports and Recreational Area Lighting, 6.24 Skiing.
+Lighting should be as uniform as possible so that excessively bright and dark areas may be avoided. - U1200.2.1.1 On request of the TD or other Jury member, the organizer shall provide an affidavit attesting that the lighting on the homologated/registered trail to be used meets or exceeds the lighting standard referenced in U1200.2.1. - U1200.2.2The lights must be placed so that the light does not alter the topography of the course.
 The light must show the competitor the exact picture of the terrain and must not alter the depth perception and precision. - U1200.2.3The lights should not cast the competitor's shadow into the racing line and should not blind the competitor by glare. - U1200.3 The TD together with the Jury must check ahead of time that the lighting conforms to the rules. - U1200.4 The TD must submit a supplementary report on the quality of the lighting.